megacamelus/camel-upstream-info/camel-documentation/camel-azure-key-vault.md

     camel.vault.azure.azureIdentityEnabled = true
     camel.vault.azure.vaultName = vaultName

+`camel.vault.azure` configuration only applies to the Azure Key Vault properties function (E.g when resolving properties).
+When using the `operation` option to create, get, list secrets etc., you should provide the usual options for connecting to Azure Services.

 At this point, you’ll be able to reference a property in the following
 way: